All Episodes

 Were they not paying attention?

-How did they get caught flat footed?
+How did they get caught flat-footed?

-You know, how did we end up giving billions of dollars, including Black Hawk helicopters, uh, to the enemy, so now now they're armed to the teeth with our weaponry that we paid for because they didn't think ahead of time to either return it to the U.S. or at least destroy it.
+So now they're armed to the teeth with our weaponry that we paid for because they didn't think ahead of time to either return it to the U.S. or at least destroy it.

-Uh that's the same goes for computers that identify every Afghan that might have supported us the last 20 years.
+That same goes for computers that identify every Afghan that might have supported us the last 20 years.

-Reasonable people can disagree, Sean, about the decision to withdraw our troops from Afghanistan.
+Again, reasonable people can disagree, Sean, about the decision to withdraw our troops from Afghanistan.

 No one can believe that this was the right way to do it.

-You know, we trained the Afghan army for several years to fight the way Americans do with close air support.
+You know, we trained the Afghan Army for several years to fight the way Americans do with close air support.

-And they were flying their own aircraft, they had their own pilots.
+And they were flying their own aircraft.

 What they didn't have were the refuelers and the maintainers to help upkeep all those aircraft.

-So we we basically grounded the Afghan Air Force overnight, um, and therefore they weren't able to fight the way we trained them to fight.
+And therefore, they weren't able to fight the way we trained them to fight.

-You know, we have been processing the payment systems for individual sh soldiers in Afghanistan for a long time.
+You know, we have been processing the payment systems for individual soldiers in Afghanistan for a long time.

 So it's President Biden's execution of his decision to withdraw that directly contributed to the collapse of the Afghan army.